The theory behind this method is that all slugs and snails move on a slime layer.

 However, there are also differences in the composition of the pellets.

-Most are intended primarily as slow-release fertilizer for organic farming or gardening.
+Most are intended primarily as a slow-release fertilizer for organic farming or gardening.

 The sheep’s wool mats were also designed primarily as ground cover and not as a snail defense.